Kyoto-University-Speech-and-Audio/speech-to-dialog-act/README.md

-Experimental speech recognition library
+# Experimental speech recognition library

-# Scripts & Paths
+## Scripts & Paths

-These scripts are for training, evaluation and inference
+These scripts are for training, evaluation and inference: `train.py`, `eval.py`, `infer.py`, `infer_online.py`

-- `train.py`
-- `eval.py`
-- `infer.py`
-- `infer_online.py`

-During training, log and checkpoint files are generated in these folders
+During training, logs and checkpoints are generated in these folders

 - `saved_models/<model_name>`: Each checkpoint is saved as `csp.<tag>.ckpt`.
 Load a pretrained model by specifying `<tag>`
 - `log/<model_name>`: Log folder for tensorboard.
 Launch tensorboard by running `tensorboard --logdir=log`

-# Data Preparation
+## Data Preparation

-Default loader loads data from a file with the following syntax (you can define your own inputting method in `src/datasets`)
+Default loader reads data from a file with the following syntax (you can define your own inputting method in `src/datasets`)

 ```
+sound target
 <path_to_audio_file> <sequence_of_target_labels>
 ```

 where `<path_to_audio_file>` can be `wav`, `htk` or `npy` file that contains original sound / pre-processed acoustic features and `<sequence_of_target_labels>` contains ground-truth labels.

 If you use `wav`, you have to provide the paths to HTK Speech Recognition Toolkit in `configs.py`.
 A vocabulary files must also be prepared with each line containing a label (word or character).
 See below for model configurations.

-# Examples
+## Examples

 Train an RNN-based model with CTC loss